When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

 \subsubsection{Effects of Suggestion Type on Time to Make Decisions}

-In previous sections, we focused on the decisions made by \participants to accept/reject/write-in \tokens that specify various attributes.
-Here, we consider how long it takes \participants to decide whether to accept model suggestions.
-We hypothesized (H3) that \participants would take longer to decide whether to accept model suggestions when these suggestions are anti-stereotypical, as they are more likely to go against the \participants' instincts about what attributes should be assigned and thus take longer to process and resolve.
+In previous sections, we focused on the decisions made by participants to accept/reject/write-in \tokens that specify various attributes.
+Here, we consider how long it takes participants to decide whether to accept model suggestions.
+We hypothesized (H3) that participants would take longer to decide whether to accept model suggestions when these suggestions are anti-stereotypical, as they are more likely to go against the participants' instincts about what attributes should be assigned and thus take longer to process and resolve.

-In the \textsc{Detectives} scenario, we find that \participants take significantly less time to decide whether accept suggestions of the partner being \man when the partner is untrustworthy as opposed to trustworthy ($t(306)=-3.544$, $\p\approx 0.0030$).
-Further, when the partner is untrustworthy, it takes significantly less time for \participants to make decisions about \man suggestions than \woman ones ($t(310)=-3.48$, $\p\approx 0.0036$).
+In the \textsc{Detectives} scenario, we find that participants take significantly less time to decide whether accept suggestions of the partner being \man when the partner is untrustworthy as opposed to trustworthy ($t(306)=-3.544$, $\p\approx 0.0030$, $d=-0.464$).
+Further, when the partner is untrustworthy, it takes significantly less time for participants to make decisions about \man suggestions than \woman ones ($t(310)=-3.48$, $\p\approx 0.0036$, $d=-0.455$).
 This could mean that \man untrustworthy detective partners are the least unexpected group.
-This finding is in line with what we saw about the rate of \man untrustworthy detectives in stories written without suggestions and is also in line with \citet{cao-etal-2022-theory}'s findings about gender-trustworthiness stereotypes in people.
+This finding is in line with our findings about the rate of \man untrustworthy detectives in stories written without suggestions and is also in line with \citet{cao-etal-2022-theory}'s findings about gender-trustworthiness stereotypes.

 We include more details of this analysis and include further scenarios in \autoref{sec:decision_time}.
 There are no significant differences in the time to make decisions on the basis of suggestion type in the \textsc{Doctor}, \textsc{President}, and \textsc{Town Hall} scenarios.
 For the scenarios where there are significant differences (as in the case of the \textsc{Detectives} scenario), these differences tend to show participants taking longer to make decisions about anti-stereotypical suggestions than pro-stereotypical, illustrating potential implicit associations~\cite{Greenwald1998-af}.